mariareccoppa/BookReviewsPipeline/README.md

-# Text Classification and Transformation of Book Reviews Using a Pipeline
+# Text Classification and Transformation of Book Reviews

 <sup>In association with Cornell Tech and Break Through Tech AI</sup>